Z80coder/db-nets/demos/wolfram_tech_conf/notes.md

 We'll now define a complete db-net architecture to learn this classification problem.

+[Skip forward to start training and then skip back to here]

 It has two layers, an logical OR layer, followed by a logical NOT layer.
 Each layer has 64 neurons.

 We have 4 output ports for each class.
 Each output port is a vector of bits.
 Essentially we add up the bits in each port, and interpret them as relative class probabilities.
 Then we use a standard cross-entropy loss for training.